KengQui/videoanalyzeconversationlighthouse/replit.md

 ## Overview

 The Agent Eval Framework Explorer is a web application designed to help users explore and analyze agent evaluation frameworks through an interactive interface.
-The application allows users to upload spreadsheet data (Excel/CSV files), view and interact with that data in a table format, and ask questions about the framework content using an AI-powered chatbot assistant.
+The application displays a hardcoded agent evaluation framework (197 criteria across 4 milestones) in an interactive data table and provides an AI-powered chatbot assistant to answer questions about the framework content.

 The application uses a dual-panel interface that balances data exploration with AI assistance, providing a clean, technical UI optimized for information-dense content.

+## Recent Changes

+**October 21, 2025**: Transitioned from file upload system to hardcoded framework data
+- Removed file upload UI and functionality
+- Framework data now hardcoded in `server/framework-data.ts` (197 evaluation criteria)
+- Removed upload, export, and data management API endpoints
+- Simplified Header component (removed export button)
+- Framework data immediately available on page load

 ## User Preferences